Home » Pickles » Turmeric Pickled Cauliflower & Carrots

 Turmeric Pickled Cauliflower & Carrots

-Turmeric Pickle Cauliflower & Carrots – Pickled cauliflower and carrots infused with garlic, turmeric, and spices are the perfect tangy, crunchy addition to your meal.
-These refrigerator pickles are packed with flavor and super easy to make!
+Turmeric Pickled Cauliflower & Carrots – Pickled cauliflower and carrots infused with garlic, turmeric, and spices are the perfect tangy, crunchy addition to your meal.

 This post may contain affiliate links.
 Please read my disclosure policy.